 Here is how to make this DIY hula hoop love sign.
 I came across a post from Style Me Pretty showing a hula hoop ribbon photo display and wanted to recreate one myself for a bridal shower I was hosting.
 Let me tell you, this was the easiest DIY and completely made the display at the party!
-You can see the full bridal shower here.
+You can see the full bridal shower here for more inspiration.
 I decided not to do the photos in the original tutorial to make it more of a backdrop, but you can get creative with the center based on the party you’re hosting or the decorative spot you’re using it for.
 Here are the steps to recreate it yourself!

 1 hula hoop